-Nobody should have to go through life feeling all alone.
-We are beginning a Faith Based Cancer Support Group to meet at the church the 2nd Tuesday of each month.
+Journey will meet at the church the 2nd Tuesday of each month.
 We will have a time of prayer and fellowship with one another.
 Regardless of your church affiliation we would ask that you attend.
 This is open to cancer survivors, those currently diagnosed, and the families of those who have lost their battle with this disease.
-We want to share your journey with you, and support you during this journey.
+We want to share your Journey with you, and support you during this Journey.
 You are not alone, the Lord is by your side!

 Pastor Paul Cook